 - Are you prepared for the unexpected?

-- Do you know what your monthly incomings and outgoings are?
+- Have you calculated your monthly income and spending?

 - Are you protected from fraud?